Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Abstract

 \section{Abstract}

 Large Language Models (LLMs) and pre-trained Language Models (LMs) have achieved impressive success on many software engineering tasks (e.g., code completion and code generation).
-By leveraging huge existing code corpora (e.g., GitHub), these models aim to understand the patterns in source code and use these patterns to predict code properties.
-However, fine-tuning LLMs is time-consuming and costly for end users and small organizations.
-Furthermore, fine-tuning LMs heavily depends on the amount and quality of datasets available.
+By leveraging huge existing code corpora (e.g., GitHub), these models can understand the patterns in source code and use these patterns to predict code properties.
+However, LLMs under few-shot learning perform poorly on non-generative tasks (e.g., fault localization and vulnerability localization), and fine-tuning LLMs is time-consuming and costly for end users and small organizations.
+Furthermore, the performance of fine-tuning LMs for non-generative tasks is impressive, yet it heavily depends on the amount and quality of data.
 As a result, the current lack of data and the high cost of collecting it in real-world scenarios further limit the applicability of LMs.
 In this paper, we leverage the powerful generation capabilities of LLMs to enhance pre-trained LMs.
 Specifically, we use LLMs to generate domain-specific data, thereby improving the performance of pre-trained LMs on the target tasks.
 We conduct experiments by combining different LLMs in our generation phase and introducing various LMs to learn from the LLM-generated data.
 Then, we compare the performance of these LMs before and after learning the data.
 We find that LLM-generated data significantly enhances the performance of LMs.
 The improvement can reach up to 58.36\% for fault localization and up to 6.09\% for clone detection.
-Our study highlights that using LLMs to generate data for LMs can improve performance by a large margin.

 \ccsdesc[500]{Software and its engineering~Maintaining software}

 \keywords{Language Model, Fault Localization, Clone Detection}